 What are people able to do with BioSAXS data?

-- building complexes from monomers or known fragments
+- build complexes from monomers or known fragments

-- studying protein-protein interaction under different solution conditions
+- study protein-protein interaction under different solution conditions

 Will BioSAXS work on my samples?

 In crystallography, poor crystals and overlapping spots are a frequent cause of failure.
 BioSAXS can have problems too.
-Just because it does not require crystals does not guarantee success.
+Just because sample preparation is less extensive does not necessarily ensure success.
 In crystallography, it is easier to detect bad data: you can't index or integrate the diffraction spots.
 With BioSAXS, however, you can process bad data with very few indications that anything is wrong.
 It is therefore very important to understand how to recognize bad data and to diagnose the possible causes.